-- 2. Financial Capacity: In addition, members of the development team acting in the role of sponsor, developer, guarantor, or owner with chronic past due accounts, substantial liens or judgments, foreclosures or bankruptcies within the past five years will not be considered for funding.
-This evaluation will be based on a review of Department records, personal credit histories, commercial credit reports and other available data. - 3.
+- 2. Financial Capacity: In addition, members of the development team acting in the role of sponsor, developer, guarantor, or owner with chronic past due accounts, substantial liens or judgments, foreclosures or bankruptcies within the past five years, and inadequate financial capacity to carry out the proposed project will not be considered for funding.
+This evaluation will be based on a review of Department records, personal credit histories, commercial credit reports, financial reports, and other available data.
+NOTE: To be considered, applicants-including all entities within a joint venture, and the managing general partner of partnerships-must submit their two most recently completed annual financial audits.
+Or, alternatively, applicants lacking audits should submit their most recent and complete financial statements, as well as tax returns complete with schedules, along with a full explanation of applicant's financial capacity and condition. - 3.
 Previous Participation: Development team members are also ineligible to participate in the program if they received reservations or commitments of funding but were unable to carry the project forward.
 This prohibition applies only to reservations or commitments issued within four years prior to the date of the application.
-For tax credits, this includes entities that: - Received a reservation but were unable to place their projects in service in the year of their reservation or to meet the requirements to receive a Carryover Allocation; - Received a Carryover Allocation but could not meet the 10% test necessary to keep a Carryover Allocation; or - Received a Carryover Allocation or other Allocation but could not place their projects in service within the time required by the tax credit program.
+For tax credits, this includes entities that:

+- Received a reservation but were unable to place their projects in service in the year of their reservation or to meet the requirements to receive a Carry over Allocation; - Received a Carry over Allocation but could not meet the 10% test necessary to keep a Carry over Allocation; or - Received a Carry over Allocation or other Allocation but could not place their projects in service within the time required by the tax credit program.